pmayur0680/data-structures/definitions.md

 - Adjacency List take up less space and faster to iterate over all edges than Matrix.
 - Adjacency Matrix faster to lookup specific edge than List.

+## Graph Traversal

+Useful in finding closest match, shortest path, peer to peer networking.

+- Depth First: Explore as far as possible down one branch before backtracking